 12. A bunch of small gifts for every day, decorated in the same style.
 From here: raumdinge.blogspot.de.

-13. Advent calendar, decorated in the form of stylish bags with sweets and small gifts.
-From here: raumdinge.blogspot.de/2009/11/spezial-ad ventskalender-ide ...
+13. Advent calendar, designed in the form of stylish bags with sweets and small gifts.
+From here: raumdinge.blogspot.de/2009/11/spezial-ad ventskalender-ide...

 15. Calendar from paper cups.
-Photos are also from Valentina's blog: raumdinge.blogspot.de There are also a bunch of step by step instructions and templates for printing.
+Photos are also from Valentina's blog: raumdinge.blogspot.de step by step instructions and print templates.

 16. Calendar from triangular boxes.
-Taken from www.bastelideen.info, here you can look at the lesson on how to make such a calender, if anyone is interested: Lesson.
+Taken from www.bastelideen.info, here you can look at the lesson on how to make such a calendar, if anyone is interested: Lesson.